-In above figure the user 5 is active state but user 1, user 2, user 3, and user 4 are in waiting state whereas user 6 is in ready state.
+In the above figure the user 5 is active state but user 1, user 2, user 3, and user 4 are in a waiting state whereas user 6 is in a ready state.

 - Each task gets an equal opportunity.

 - Fewer chances of duplication of software.

 - One must have to take of the security and integrity of user programs and data.